bfetler/mapreduce/README.md

 A few simple examples of _MapReduce_ are given in the directories.

+javascript
++ imperative.js shows imperative programming examples of map, filter, and reduce functions.
++ functional.js shows functional programming using map, filter, and reduce functions.
+It has fewer variable declarations, and is easier to read and understand.

+python
++ imperative.py shows imperative programming examples of map, filter, and reduce methods.
++ functional.py show functional programming examples of map, filter, and reduce methods.
+Lambdas are helpful when writing functional python code.

 ruby
 + imperative.rb shows imperative programming examples of map, filter, and reduce methods.
 + functional.rb show functional programming examples of map, filter, and reduce methods.
 Blocks and lambdas are helpful when writing functional ruby code.

-javascript
-+ imperative.js shows imperative programming examples of map, filter, and reduce functions.
-+ functional.js shows functional programming using map, filter, and reduce functions.
-It has fewer variable declarations, and is easier to read and understand.

 #### Programming Style
-Neither Ruby nor JavaScript are pure functional languages, but they have functional elements.
+None of these scripting languages are purely functional, but they have functional elements.
 One can take advantage of functional elements in them to write better, more organized code.
-+ Ruby is an OO language with classes and objects.
-Some parts can be written in either a functional or imperative style.
 + JavaScript has objects and prototypes (objects inherit from other objects).
 It can also be written in either a functional or imperative style.
++ Python is an OO language with classes and objects.
+It can be written in either a functional or imperative style.
+List comprehensions may help.
++ Ruby is an OO language with classes and objects.
+It can be written in either a functional or imperative style.

 #### Elements of MapReduce
 The basic elements of _MapReduce_ methods are: